TKCTF¶

 1. CTF scoring

-The score in the CTF consists of two parts: attack points and defense points.
+The score in the CTF consists of attack points.
 This is NOT your actual class score – see the next section.

 Attack score: up to 500 points for each solved challenge